-Common Foods That Cause Headaches And Migraines – Foods That You Should Avoid
+Everyday Foods That Cause Headaches And Migraines – Foods That You Should Avoid

-3. Red Wines And Other Alcohols
+2. Red Wines And Other Alcohols

-Red wines and other alcohols may be included in the list of common foods that cause headaches and migraines.
+Red wines and other alcohols may be in the list of common foods that cause headaches and migraines.

 There is not enough evidence to prove cheese as the headache trigger.
-However, most of people generally agree that eating aged cheese will increase the risk of developing migraines and headaches.
+However, most people agree that eating aged cheese will increase the risk of developing migraines and headaches.
 The possible explanation is that a substance called tyramine is the culprit.
 Tyramine will form when the proteins in cheese break down gradually over time.
-According to Rosen, the longer time a cheese is stored, the more tyramine it contains.
-If you want to avoid headaches and migraines, you should avoid these aged cheeses, including Swiss, blue cheese, cheddar, parmesan and gouda.
+According to Rosen, the longer time cheese is stored, the more tyramine it contains.
+If you want to avoid headaches and migraines, you should avoid these aged cheeses, including Swiss, blue cheese, cheddar, parmesan, and gouda.

 5. The Soy Sauce